The Timeline at a Glance: 6 to 24+ months.

 The Biggest Delay: Selling Real Estate or resolving family disputes.

-From Filing to Final Distribution – Let’s Find Out How Long can a Probate Case Take
+From Filing to Final Distribution – How Long Does it Take to Close a Probate Case

 Table of Contents